PANAMA´S FOLKLORE AND ITS PACIFIC OCEAN

 Day 1 – SATURDAY: Badajoz´Route from Panama to Chitre, Herrera

-Mid afternoon you will arrive to the Azuero Peninsula.
+Mid-afternoon you will arrive at the Azuero Peninsula.
 The Azuero Peninsula is a large peninsula in southern Panama, surrounded by the Pacific Ocean.
 The Peninsula – except for the quickly developing cities of Chitré and Las Tablas – feels isolated from modern Panama, frozen in an idyllic past, with lots of charm and natural beauty left.
-Its lands encompass small hills with semi-arid savanna vegetation, fertile river courses and coastal marshlands offering many opportunities for cultural, eco and adventure tourism.
+Its lands encompass small hills with semi-arid savanna vegetation, fertile river courses, and coastal marshlands offering many opportunities for cultural, eco, and adventure tourism.

 Azuero’s numerous colonial villages are the wellspring of Panama’s favorite folkloric traditions – beautiful traditional clothing, such as the stunning Pollera, and handicrafts, such as ceramics based on pre-Columbian designs, originated and are still made here.
 The same is true of some important musical and literary traditions.
 Even Panama’s most popular drink, the sugarcane liquor known as “Seco”, is produced in Azuero.

-Your hotel, Cubitá Boutique Resort & Spa, is an exciting new project determined to rescue and preserve the roots, heritage and traditions of the Azuero Peninsula.
+Your hotel, Cubitá Boutique Resort & Spa, is an exciting new project determined to rescue and preserve the roots, heritage, and traditions of the Azuero Peninsula.
 The name Cubitá is borrowed from the indigenous people who once inhabited the banks of the La Villa River on the Azuero Peninsula.
-This unique boutique hotel offers you a first class experience with a lot of attention to details in a colonial environment.
-The hotel’s facilities include a spiral shaped swimming pool, a Panamanian Gourmet Restaurant, two bars, a museum, gift shop with local handcrafts, a state-of-the-art gym and Cubitá Spa, using local organic ingredients to ensure the guests’ wellbeing.
+This unique boutique hotel offers you a first-class experience with a lot of attention to detail in a colonial environment.
+The hotel’s facilities include a spiral-shaped swimming pool, a Panamanian Gourmet Restaurant, two bars, a museum, a gift shop with local handcrafts, a state-of-the-art gym, and Cubitá Spa, using local organic ingredients to ensure the guests’ wellbeing.

 After checking in and freshening up, enjoy a short guided tour through the hotel’s own museum with permanent exhibitions of pre-Columbian and Colonial pieces from the Azuero Peninsula to get a better understanding of the area and its treasures.